Skip to main content

-A replatform is code, data, integrations and merchandising moving together.
-We staff them from day one, rehearse go-live until it's routine, and deliver on the date we agree at kickoff.
+A replatform is code, data, integrations and merchandising moving in step.
+We staff the work from day one, rehearse go-live against production until it's routine, and deliver on the date we agreed at kickoff.

-We don't freeze trading.
-The week before go-live should be quiet because the work has already been done — not because the site has been taken offline.
+We don't pause trading.
+The week before go-live should be quiet because the work is already done, not because the site has been taken offline.

-We rehearse go-live four times against real production data.
-Traffic moves in 5–10% steps over 48–72 hours behind a feature flag.
-Rollback is tested at every step.
+Go-live is rehearsed four times against real production data.
+Traffic shifts in 5-10% steps over 48-72 hours behind a feature flag, and rollback is tested at every step.
 If the rollback fails its rehearsal, we don't ship.

-The result is no launch-day surprises.
 The last four replatforms we ran went live with zero customer-visible downtime.
-Huws Gray — the most recent — went live on a Tuesday afternoon across 45,000 SKUs and eleven years of trade-account data.
+Huws Gray, the most recent, moved on a Tuesday afternoon across 45,000 SKUs and eleven years of trade-account data.
 Proof is at §05.

 Go-live rehearsals